kailash-manasarovar/statement/docs/timeline/2024/july.md

 - I open my mouth very widely while masturbating.
 - My head tilts backwards too.
 - I do not understand why this is happening, it's extremely strange.
-- At the end of 2025, I am certain this is proof of extreme levels of timed drugging and poisoning.
+- At the end of 2025, I am certain this is proof of extreme levels of timed drug-administration and poisoning.
-- I thought at one stage the my head going back might be from the effects of methanol poisoning which I looked up during this time and found that it can make your head tilt backwards... except that was probably a hacker making a direct statement to me online, they could do that very easily, rewrite things on the UI.
+- I thought at one stage that my head going back might be from the effects of methanol poisoning.
+- I looked this up and read that low-level methanol poisoning can make your head tilt backwards... except that was probably a hacker making a direct statement to me online, they were able to rewrite my whole UI at the drop of a hat.
 - I don't see a reference saying anything like that online today.
-- More recently, I realize that they were creating cartoon animations of fellatio with me starring while I was doing this, probably quite professional and artistic animations, for their unique tech-bro-paying public.
+- More recently, I realize that they were creating cartoon animations of fellatio-porn with me starring while I was doing this.
+- I'm told the animations are professional and artistic; a quality service of sexual humiliation for their unique tech-bro-porn-addict subscribers.
-- When I am in Thailand in November 2024, men will walk towards me in the street and copy these very same head and mouth movements, and probably while filming my reaction to that too.
+- When I am in Thailand in November 2024, old white men walk towards me in the street and copy these very same head and mouth movements at me, and probably while filming my reaction too.

 ### Unusually lubricated